 It is important to know how antique auto insurance works.
-For the average American, they hear the term “antique auto,” imagine some fragile old thing with spoke wheels and a crank in front, and go back to whatever they were doing before.
+For the average American, they hear the term “antique auto,” imagine some fragile old thing with spoke wheels and a crank in front and go back to whatever they were doing before.
 But you are different.
 You actually dream at night of ’63 Sting Rays and ’69 Boss 429 Mustangs.
-You scour internet classified ads for beat up ’37 Buicks rusting away in someone’s barn.
+You scour internet classified ads for a beat up ’37 Buicks rusting away in someone’s barn.
 Admit it.
 You’re a car nut.
-Or maybe you prefer “car enthusiast.”
+Maybe you prefer “car enthusiast.”
 I’m not saying there is anything wrong with that.

 But let’s face it, once you have paid good money for your first antique automobile and it is about to be sitting in your garage, you have got to answer some tough questions.
-And one of them is, “how do I insure my new baby?”
+One of them is, “How do I ensure my new baby?”

 What exactly is an “antique car”?